Yetangitu/cam/README.md

+[mirror only - development is done on my own git server]

 # cam

 Cam controls cameras, or is supposed to.
 It is supposed to be more useable than the abominable web interface these things tend to come with.
 It is a simple script to control Xiongmai and related cameras using the `anyka_ipc` command daemon and `NETSDK` interface.
 It might work on others as well, it might not work at all.
 It works for me, mostly.